Governance

 Outside Directors

-In the selection procedure for outside directors and statutory auditors, determinations are based on the following standards of independence and professional criteria.
+In the selection procedure for Outside Directors and Audit & Supervisory Board Members, determinations are based on the following standards of independence and professional criteria.

 4.Major shareholder (owner)